 This obligation also requires the controller to take due diligence and assess whether the guarantees offered by the processor, in this case the cloud service provider, are sufficient.
 During this process, the controller may take into account whether the processor provides adequate documentation proving compliance with data protection principles that could be found in privacy policies, records management policies, information security policies, external audit reports, certifications and similar documentation.
 The controller in particular should take into account the processor’s expert knowledge (e.g. technical expertise when dealing with data breaches and security measures), reliability and its resources.
 After carrying out the due diligence process, the controller should be able to take a decision with sufficient evidence demonstrating that the processor is suitable, it can then enter into an arrangement.
 It should be added that this due diligence process is not a one-time effort and it needs to be regularly repeated in order to check whether the processor is compliant.
 When outsourcing the processing of personal data (e.g. for the provision of technical assistance or cloud services), the controller should conclude a contract, another legal act or binding arrangement with the other entity already setting out clear and precise data protection obligations.

-What organizational security measures can SME take?
+What organizational security measures can SMEs take?

 Carrying out an information risk assessment is one example of an organisational measure, but controllers and processors will need to take other measures as well.
-Each organisations should aim to build a culture of security awareness within your organisation.
+Each organisation should aim to build a culture of security awareness within your organisation.

 An information security policy foreseeing the role of each user and permission levels (access control) appropriate to the role including the system administrator accounts is an example of an appropriate organisational measure.

-What technical security measures can SME take?
+What technical security measures can SMEs take?

 What technical measures do we need to consider?